KongBoje/Hand-in-6-Security/README.md

 >## How can we "prevent" third party code used, by either our Java or NodeJS applications, from injecting dangerous code into our code base?

 By removing code tags from text.
-Dont let users try to insert code into the database.
+Don't let users try to insert code into the database.

+'Sanitization' is the removal of malicious data from user input, such as form submissions or maybe more simply...

+The cleaning of user input to avoid code-conflicts (duplicate ids for instance), security issues (xss codes etc), or other issues that might arise from non-standardized input & human error/deviance.

+Depending on the context, sanitization will take on a few different forms.<br />
+Could be as simple as removing vulgarities & odd symbols from text to removing SQL injection attempts and other malicious code intrusion attempts.

 ---